Guidelines for requesting the issue of a summons to appear

 Paying for expenses related to a summons to appear

-When you serve the summons, you must supply a sufficient sum of money to the person summonsed for travel-related expenses.
+If the person summonsed is required to attend the hearing in person, the person serving on them must supply a sufficient sum of money for travel-related expenses.
 Expenses should cover the return travel between a summonsed person’s place of residence or employment and the VCAT venue.

 VCAT may also consider a request from the summonsed person for additional expenses incurred in complying with a summons, such as any accommodation costs.